LucaCogo/latex-changes-tracker/README.md

 # LaTeX Changes Tracker
 This is a small LaTeX snippet for keeping track of changes in a manuscript.
-This was made as aa simple replacement of the "changes" package as it does not support the \cite command.
+This was made as a simple replacement of the "changes" package as it does not support the \cite command.

 # How to use
 Copy the following snippet in the preamble of your LaTeX document.